jengalas/bwaf-bbw/about/boardandstaff.md

   - title: Victoria Rosner, Ph.D.
     title_role: 'Dean, Academic Affairs at Columbia University School of General Studies '
     image: "/v1618329946/victoria-rosner-columbia_d4ppc3.jpg"
+    description: |-
-    description: 'Victoria Rosner is Dean of Academic Affairs at Columbia University School of General Studies and teaches in the Columbia University Department of English and Comparative Literature.
+      Victoria Rosner is Dean of Academic Affairs at Columbia University School of General Studies and teaches in the Columbia University Department of English and Comparative Literature.
 Much of her scholarship focuses on modernism across diverse forms of cultural production, notably literature and architecture.
 She is the author, most recently, of Machines for Living: Modernism and Domestic Life (Oxford University Press, 2020).
-Her previous books include Modernism and the Architecture of Private Life (Columbia University Press, 2005), The Cambridge Companion to the Bloomsbury Group (Cambridge UP, 2014) and The Global and the
-      Intimate: Feminism in Our Time (Columbia UP, 2012; with Geraldine Pratt).
-A growing component of her work examines gender in the professions: Victoria is co-editor of Beverly Willis Architecture Foundation’s web-based archive Pioneering Women of American Architecture.'
+      A growing component of her work examines gender in the professions: Victoria is co-editor of Beverly Willis Architecture Foundation’s web-based archive Pioneering Women of American Architecture.
   - title: Kirsten Sibilia, Assoc.
 AIA, LEED AP
     title_role: Managing Principal, Dattner Architects
     image: "/v1618329835/191218-Sibilia_Kirsten-7042_2019-12-20_12_54_18_qp8tam.jpg"